User manual¶

 The significance threshold for SNPs to be included in the fine-mapping.
 Default is 1.0.
 Only SNPs with P value less than this threshold will be included.
 It has to be a float number between 0 and 1. |

-|
+--gwas-sig-type |

 The cases how to include significant SNPs in the fine-mapping across ancestries.
-If it is ‘at-least’, the software will include SNPs that are significant in at least one ancestry.
-If it is ‘all’, the software will include SNPs that are significant in all ancestries.
-Default is ‘at-least’.
-The significant threshold is specified by –gwas-sig. |
+If it is 'at-least', the software will include SNPs that are significant in at least one ancestry.
+If it is 'all', the software will include SNPs that are significant in all ancestries.
+Default is 'at-least'.
+The significant threshold is specified by --gwas-sig. |

-|
+--L |

 Integer number of shared effects pre-specified.
 Larger number may cause slow inference. |